QinjieLin-NU/ems_client/README.md

 ## 4 Run experiments.

 `run.py` specifies the search space for pipelines and pipelines file name.
 Then by calling `ems.run_configurations()`, EMS runs the pipeline parallel for each specified configuration.
-By calling `ems.get_best_config()`, EMS return the best configurations according to the repored metrics in the task.
+By calling `ems.get_best_config()`, EMS return the best configurations according to the repored metrics in the task.By calling `ems.get_results()`, EMS return a list of repored metrics of all running experiments.

 ```ruby
 import ems